 We pray to the Father, in the name of the Lord Jesus Christ, through the ministry of the Holy Spirit.
 When we pray to the Father, our prayers are validated by Jesus Christ.
 They are interpreted to God the Father by the Holy Spirit.
 (Romans 8:26-27,34).

 God’s Word commands us to “Pray continually” (1 Thessalonians 5:17).
 We can be in prayer throughout the day, expressing and demonstrating our devotion to God as we go about our daily tasks.

-It is not always necessary to be on our knees, or even in a quiet room to pray.
 God wants us to be in touch with Him constantly wherever we are.
-We can pray in the car, while washing the dishes, or while walking down the street.
+We can pray in the car, while washing the dishes or while walking down the street.

 To adore God is to worship and praise Him, to honor and exalt Him in our heart and mind and with our lips.

 When our discipline of prayer begins with adoration, the Holy Spirit has opportunity to reveal any sin in our life that needs to be confessed.

 Thanking God for who He is and for the benefits through belonging to Him, enables us to recognize that He controls all things — not just the blessings, but the problems and adversities as well.
 As we approach God with a thankful heart, He becomes our strength.

 Supplication includes petition for our own needs and intercession for others.

 Pray that your inner person may be renewed, always sensitive to and empowered by the Holy Spirit.
 Pray for others — your spouse, your children, your parents, neighbors and friends, your nation and those in authority over you.